Course Credit/Contact Hours

 - at least an equivalent amount of work for other academic activities, including laboratory work, internships, practice, studio work, and other academic work.

 The following standards establish the minimum requirements for one academic unit of credit for the course formats commonly used at UAF:

-- 1600 minutes of laboratory (or studio or other similar activity) plus 800 minutes of student work outside of class.
+- 1600 minutes of laboratory (non-science lab) plus 800 minutes of student work outside of class.

 - 2400 - 4800 minutes of supervised practicum

 - 2400 - 8000 minutes of internship (or externship, clinical)